Tydeus: Cannibalism

 During the war, Tydeus was mortally wounded by Melanippus, the son of Astacus.
-The goddess Athena intended to make Tydeus immortal, but the seer Amphiaraus, knowing this, and hating Tydeus, cut off Melanippus' head and gave it to Tydeus, who proceeded to eat the brains of his killer.
+The goddess Athena intended to make Tydeus immortal, but the seer Amphiaraus, knowing this and hating Tydeus, cut off Melanippus' head and gave it to Tydeus, who proceeded to eat the brains of his killer.
 As was Amphiaraus's intention, Athena was so appalled that she changed her mind and let Tydeus die.

 In literature and art

 The 7th century poet Mimnermus attributes the murder of Ismene, the sister of Antigone, to Tydeus.
 No other Classical writer mentions the story, but the scene is represented on a 6th-century Corinthian black-figure amphora now housed in the Louvre.

-Tydeus also appears in Aeschylus's play Seven Against Thebes, as one of the "Seven", and in the same guise in Euripides' play The Phoenician Women.
-He faced off with the defender Melanippus and killed Melanippus, but was mortally wounded himself.
-In other versions of the myth, the detail is added that the goddess Athena had planned to make him immortal but refused after Tydeus in a hubristic fit devoured the brains of the defeated Melanippus.
+Tydeus also appears in Aeschylus's play Seven Against Thebes, as one of the "Seven", and in the same role in Euripides' play The Phoenician Women.
+He kills the defender Melanippus, but is mortally wounded himself.
+In other versions of the myth, the detail is added that the goddess Athena planned to make him immortal but refuses after Tydeus in a hubristic fit devours the brain of the dead Melanippus.

 Tydeus is mentioned multiple times in the Iliad.
 One of the most notable mentions is in Book IV where Agamemnon reminds Diomedes of the deeds of his father Tydeus.
 Agamemnon recites the events told in the section above.